zabbix-community/helm-zabbix/charts/zabbix/README.md

 You'll be able to contact the NodePort service, from outside the cluster, by requesting ``NodeIP:NodePort``.
 - **LoadBalancer**: Exposes the service externally using a cloud provider's load balancer.

+## Multiple replicas for Zabbix Proxy statefulset

+In case you use proxy groups, it may be necessary to have several zabbix proxy replicas. you can then no longer set the ZBX_HOSTNAME value.
+This value will then take the name of each pod.
+Name that you can then give to your zabbix proxies on the zabbix server side.

+> [!IMPORTANT]
+> You will need to deploy proxy service per replica if you want the Active Agent checks to work.

+# If not defined the pod name will be used.